WeSolveProblems/wesolveproblems.org.uk/maths-battle/simplified-rules.md

 If the answer is wrong, the team scores zero marks; if the declining team spots a mistake, it scores 2 marks.

-##Maths battle rules in a diagram
+##Maths battle rules as a diagram

-For more details see the diagram  (full marks = 6 marks)
+For more details on the rules see the diagram  (full marks = 6 marks)

 ![](/images/mathsbattlediagram1.png)